kensnyder/react-thermals/ROADMAP.md

+- Example Sandboxes
 - Examples folder
-- Example Sandboxes
-- Fix release-it
+- Fix release-it configuration
-- Remove type annotations from jsdoc
 - Be consistent about imports sequence
-- jsdoc on syncUrl/libs/\*.ts
+- Generate jsdoc
-- finalize folder structure
+- Test and document cycler and mapper